prashantgupta24/activity-tracker/README.md

 #### It can serve as a way of inter-handler communication

-For example, the `sleepHandler` changes the state of the system to sleeping, so that the `mouseCursorHandler` and `screenChangeHandler` don't need to do any work while the system remains in the sleep state.
+For example, the `sleepHandler` changes the state of the system to sleeping, so that the `mouseCursorHandler` and `mouseClickHandler` don't need to do any work while the system remains in the sleep state.

-> Note: The `screenChangeHandler` might crash sometimes while it checks if the system is sleeping, therefore as a fail-safe, if it is added as a handler, the `machineSleepHandler` is added as well.

 ## Types of handlers